 However, there is no unison.
 The seating plan for Airbus A320 and Airbus A321 might not offer the same bulkhead seats.
 Plane types are not even the only element defining the design of the interior!
 It also depends on the airline operating a particular aircraft.

-Always check the aircraft seat map if you want to locate where the bulkhead on a plane you are flying with is.
-To find out how to do that, keep on reading, or scroll down to the question “How to get a bulkhead seat on a plane?”.
+Always check the aircraft seat map if you want to locate where is the bulkhead on a plane you are flying with.
+To find out how to do that, keep reading, or scroll down to the question “How to get a bulkhead seat on a plane?”.

 What does a bulkhead seat look like?